Let's talk about sex, baby... after cancer.

 I remember things changing a whole lot during treatment, especially after my stem cell transplant.
 Suddenly my lady bits were dry, sore and uber sensitive – and not in a good way!
+Sex hurt and it wasn't fun.
 None of my medical crew had given me the heads up about how treatment would affect my nether regions.
 Like most warriors, I just rolled with the punches, writing it off as another one of cancer’s ‘gifts.’

 The lovely Emma at Pelvic Hub has written a nifty little piece on sex after cancer which explains so much and I wish I’d read 5 years ago to know I wasn’t alone!

 Sex after cancer: what the doctors don’t tell you.

 By Emma McGeorge

 News flash: dealing with the aftermath of cancer is no joke.
 And it’s not just because of the emotional roller coaster that comes with having faced a serious, life-threatening illness.
 Cancer treatments can wreak havoc on your body, send your emotions into disarray and put a total downer on your sex life.

 According to the Cancer Council of Australia, an estimated 138,000 new cases of cancer will be diagnosed in Australia this year, with that number set to rise to 150,000 by 2020.